robin-rpr/calos/doc/tutorial.rst

 from scratch.

-This tutorial assumes that: (a) Charliecloud is in your path, including Charliecloud’s fully unprivileged image builder :code:`ch-image` and (b) Charliecloud is installed under :code:`/usr/local`.
+This tutorial assumes that: (a) Charliecloud is in your path, including Charliecloud’s fully unprivileged image builder :code:`clearly image` and (b) Charliecloud is installed under :code:`/usr/local`.
 (If the second assumption isn’t true, you will just need to modify some paths.)